MOBILISE. Building resilient communities.

 The platform needed to be able to map social, infrastructure, economic and natural vulnerabilities for a defined hazard or set of hazards.
 It also needed to model the cascading impact of such an event on networked critical infrastructure, the community and the economy.

-Developed as part of the Global Challenges Research Initiative, our MOBILISE platform gathers information from the Earth Observation group and social media platforms.
+Developed as part of the Global Challenges Research Fund (GCRF) and The Engineering and Physical Sciences Research Council (EPSRC), the MOBILISE platform gathers information from the Earth Observation group and social media platforms.

 It presents this data in an innovative 3D virtual collaborative environment helping the multiple agencies involved to capture a highly accurate picture of a disaster incident and manage their response accordingly.